dream7180/foobox-en/README.md

 <span style="display:block;text-align:left">![](info/nonportable.png)</span>

 ## [Extra panel of video]
 From version 7.16, foobox supports foo-youtube and foo-mpv video panel integration, but they are not included in standard release pack.
-As needed, you may download the video panel integration packs([github](https://github.com/dream7180/foobox-en/releases/tag/video) | [gitee](https://gitee.com/dream7180/foobox-en/releases/tag/video)), install them as per instruction (similar with above), and then you may switch various foobox layouts from "Main Menu -- View -- Layout -- Quick setup".
+As needed, you may download the video panel integration packs([github](https://github.com/dream7180/foobox-en/releases/tag/video) | [gitee](https://gitee.com/dream7180/foobox-en/releases/tag/video)), install them as per instruction (similar with above), and then
+-->
+You may switch various foobox layouts from "Main Menu -- View -- Layout -- Quick setup".

 <span style="display:block;text-align:left">![](info/dui.png)</span>